 Microfibers from quickly deteriorating fabrics have become a topic of concern among environmentalists.

-Up to 85% of human-made pollution on shorelines is from microfibers, according to a 2019 study from the Sheffield Business School, with an additional half million tonnes of microfibers discarded into the oceans annually.
+Up to 85% of human-made pollution on shorelines is from microfibers, according to a 2019 study from the Sheffield Business School.
+An additional half million tonnes of microfibers are discarded into the oceans annually.

 In fact, 62% of all clothing is made partially or entirely of synthetic fibers such as polyester, which is a crude oil derivative.
 Petroleum, a non-renewable resource, inflicts significant negative impacts on the earth.